teh-cmc/go-internals/chapter1_assembly_primer/README.md

 0x0018 LEAQ     16(SP), BP
 ```

-As we mentionned above, the Go calling convention mandates that every argument must be passed on the stack.
+As we mentioned above, the Go calling convention mandates that every argument must be passed on the stack.

 Our caller, `main`, grows its stack-frame by 24 bytes (*remember that the stack grows downwards, so `SUBQ` here actually makes the stack-frame bigger*) by decrementing the virtual stack-pointer.
 Of those 24 bytes: